 Charles Rene, MD

 Dr. Charles Rene, born in Haiti, is a board-certified obstetrician/gynecologist.
-He has had a private practice in New Orleans since 1986, and was the former Chief of OB/GYN at Pendleton Methodist Hospital.
+He has had a private practice in New Orleans since 1986, and was the former Chief of OB/GYN at Pendleton Methodist Hospital, and currently Associate Clinical Professor at Tulane University, OB/GYN Dept.

 As a youngster growing up in Port-au-Prince, Dr. Rene became keenly aware of the discrepancy in healthcare access between the privileged upper class and the destitute majority of Haitian people.
-He vowed to one day to help remedy this tragic situation.
+While attending the medical needs of his less fortunate neighbors, as a medical student, he vowed to, one day, to help remedy this tragic situation.

 After a self-imposed exile during the last decade of the Duvalier reign of terror in Haiti, Dr. Rene returned home in 1986 to start work on his adolescent dreams of building a better future for his country.

-Since 1986, Dr. Rene has returned three to four times a year on charitable visits to the St. Joseph Hospital in La Vallee de Jacmel.
+Since 1986, Dr. Rene has returned three to four times a year on charitable visits to the St. Joseph Hospital/Dispensary in La Vallée de Jacmel.
 His team provides free medical treatment to the peasants, an underprivileged group for whom he has the deepest respect for carrying the under-compensated burden of Haitian national production.
-He and his team bring much-needed supplies from the US, provide outpatient care, minor surgery and major surgery, including emergency C-sections.
+He and his team bring much-needed supplies from the US, provide outpatient care, minor and major surgeries, including emergency C-sections, eye surgery.

 1. The "Association Haitienne de Développement Humain, Inc." (Haitian Association for Human Development - A.H.D.H.), in New Orleans, LA, 1986